Hugh Possingham

-Hugh Phillip Possingham, FAA (born 21 July 1962), is the former Queensland Chief Scientist and is best known for his work in conservation biology, applied ecology, and basic ecological theory including population ecology.
-He is also a professor of mathematics, Professor of Zoology and an ARC Laureate Fellow in the Department of Mathematics and the School of the Environment at The University of Queensland.
+Hugh Phillip Possingham (born 21 July 1962) is an Australian scientist, best known for his work in conservation biology, applied ecology, and population ecology.
+He is the former Queensland Chief Scientist, and is a professor at the School of the Environment at The University of Queensland.

+Early life and education

+Hugh Phillip Possingham was born on 21 July 1962 in Adelaide, South Australia.